lisardo/elm-environments/README.md

 # elm-environments
-This is an experiment on how handle different envieonments (e.g. development/staging/production) in Elm.
+This is an experiment on how handle different environments (e.g. development/staging/production) in Elm.
 It creates files with different values for each environment and switch between them at run time.

 # running